Jesus (1979 film): Plot

 During the days of Emperor Augustus and King Herod the Great, Mary is visited by the angel Gabriel who tells her that she will give birth to Jesus, the Son of God.
 Later, Mary visits Elizabeth, the mother of John the Baptist, who tells her that she is the most blessed of women and that her child is blessed.

 When the Romans hold a census, Mary travels with her husband Joseph to his hometown of Bethlehem to register.
 There, Jesus is born in a manger.
 A week later, Mary and Joseph travel to Jerusalem to present Jesus at the Temple.
 There, they are greeted by Simeon, who blesses Jesus as the Christ.
 At the age of twelve, Jesus becomes separated from his parents during a Passover trip to Jerusalem.
 When Mary asks about his whereabouts, Jesus tells them that he was in His Father's house.
 Years later, during the reign of Emperor Tiberius and King Herod Antipas, John the Baptist baptizes Jesus in the Jordan River and the Holy Spirit descends upon Jesus.

 Jesus is subsequently tempted in the wilderness by Satan but withstands the Devil's trials.
 Travelling to Capernaum, Jesus recruits the disciples Peter, James, and John after helping them to find a large haul of fish.
 During his preaching ministry, Jesus resurrects the daughter of Jairus.
 Jesus then recruits twelve apostles from among His disciples including Matthew and Judas Iscariot.
 Jesus' followers also include several women including Mary Magdalene, Joanna, and Susanna.

 The film covers several of Jesus' teachings and messages including the parable of the Pharisee and the tax collector, the Beatitudes, the Golden Rule, loving your enemy, and the Parable of the Sower.
 While visiting the home of the Pharisee Simon, a sinful woman anoints Jesus' feet, prompting Jesus to forgive her sins.
 Jesus and his disciples later travel across the Sea of Galilee where he calms the storm.
 At Gerasa, Jesus exorcises a demon-possessed man and the demons enter a herd of swine.
 At Bethsaida, Jesus feeds five thousand with five loaves and two pieces of fish.
-Later, Jesus and his disciples travel up a mountain where Jesus encounters the prophets Moses and Elijah and is transfigured.
+Later, Jesus and his disciples travel up a mountain where Jesus encounters Moses and the prophet Elijah and is transfigured.